google_counter

 Can chemoembolization be combined with other treatments?

-It is important that chemoembolization, microwave ablation, or laser treatments are not used independently but as part of a comprehensive cancer treatment regimen.
+Chemoembolization, microwave ablation, or laser treatments mustn't be used independently, they are not alternatives but a part of a comprehensive cancer treatment regimen.
 Today, oncology is based on four pillars, the first of which is surgery, if possible.
 This is followed by chemotherapy and immunotherapy, as well as radiation therapy or interventional oncology methods.

 These four areas of treatment must be used in combination.
 This is the principle we use on our tumor boards when discussing a clinical case.
 For example, the surgeon raises his hand and says that he can resect the tumor today, I suggest microwave ablation, the oncologist says that he can carry out chemotherapy, and the radiation therapist offers irradiation.
 The final choice is up to the patient.